What Is A Steam Iron?

 The larger your iron's water tank, the less time you'll spend re-filling it and waiting for steam to produce.
 It also means the steam flow will be more constant.
 A transparent tank, or water level indicator, makes monitoring the water level easy.

 Steam generators have larger water reservoirs than conventional irons.
-Look for a water capacity of approximately 300ml on a regular steam iron and 1.5L for a steam generator iron.
+Look for a water capacity of about 300ml on a regular steam iron and 1.5L for a steam generator iron.

 How Much "Power" Does Your Iron Have?